GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 ### 4.1 `mkdir`

 - This command is short for 'make directories'
-- View the documentation using `man mkdir`
+- View the information using `mkdir --help`
 - It is best to only use arguments if you understand the consequences

 Try the command(s)